drillby/automatization_of_pc/README.md

 This project contains some ideas how to automate my work on PC.

+## Instalation and setup
+Spotify:
+* You need to install the tekore package.
+See https://tekore.readthedocs.io/en/stable/
+* Also you need to set up tekore.cfg.
+See https://tekore.readthedocs.io/en/stable/getting_started.html
+* For web server it self I am using the Flask package.

 ## IDEAS:
 * Shell script that will run local server for Spotify and will open wanted web page
 * Shell script that will take param and return google search results with given params